craftercms/docs/source/by-role/index.rst

     :width: 20 %
     :target: system-admin/index.html#newia-system-admin

-|systemAdministrator| For the system administrator learning how to set up and configure CrafterCMS, please start :ref:`here<newIa-system-admin>`.
+|systemAdministrator| For the system administrator learning how to set up and configure CrafterCMS, please start :ref:`here<system-admin>`.

 .. toctree::